1elasmarjad/Base-Defense/README.md

 * 'R' to switch weapons
 * 'E' to open your inventory (WORK IN PROGRESS)
 * 'Q' to open the shop (WORK IN PROGRESS)
+* 'Z' to refill the ammo of your current weapon
 * 'SPACE' to advance to the next round

 ---